JestherCostinar/laravel-cheetsheet/README.md

         ->get();
 ```

--SELECTING ONE (1) DATA in Method Chaining
+- SELECTING ONE (1) DATA in Method Chaining
 ```
 $posts = DB::table('posts')
         ->where('id', 100)